benborgers/ben.page/src/content/posts/xanten.md

 ![](/posts/xanten/cathedral-view.jpg)

-Then, back at the bottom fo the cathedral, we payed €2 each for a _real_ €0 bill with the cathedral printed on it — one of the cleanest ways I've seen to completely evaporate money.
+Then, back at the bottom fo the cathedral, we payed €2 each for an _official_ €0 bill with the cathedral printed on it — one of the cleanest ways I've seen to completely evaporate money.

 ![](/posts/xanten/zero.jpg)